Flangvik/UAC-D-E-Rubber-Ducky/README.md

 Stage 2:
 Once your .vbs payload is on the system, we proceed to download our main binary payload.
 The .vbs script exploits a flaw in the windows registry system, this allows us to execute and binary file on the system with admin privilege without prompting the user for access (UAC).

-This flaw has been tested working until Windows 10 update 1607 Released LATE 2016, however i have not tested further updates. (
+This flaw has been tested working until Windows 10 update 1607 Released LATE 2016.